 The cheapest way to make a grind edge is using an angle iron.
 Using a steel angle on the corner of your ledge is one of the simplest ways to make the edge.
 There are some disadvantages though.

-The square edge is quite sharp.
+The corner edge is sharp.
 This can cause injury if you fall on it.
-The sharp edge can also wear your truck and your deck down prematurely by digging a groove into them during the trick.
-Depending on the size it is also difficult to fasten the angle in a way that lasts long term.
+The sharp edge is a sticky corner.
+It can wear your truck and your deck down by digging a groove into them.

 The grind on a sharp corner feels a little rough.
 It makes a good edge for cheap projects and the short term but isn't recommended.

-The slight fillet or rounding on the edge of most structural steel feels really good to grind.
+The fillet or rounding on the edge of structural steel squares and rectangle feels good to grind.

 The radius can vary but the feeling is usually the same. a smooth grind and holds wax well.
 Attaching the tubes will take a few steps, steps that are well worth the effort.